What's the iPro

 Ground home.
-Pride Park which was opened by
+The stadium which was opened by

 Her Majesty the Queen, is totally enclosed with all